-This blog discusses the important role of writers in menu design.
-It explores a common usability problem with menu design and landing pages, that writers can easily fix.
-It uses the Gov.uk menu as an example you can replicate on your government or corporate website.
+This blog discusses the important role of copywriters in menu design.
+It explores a common usability problem with menu design and landing pages, that copywriters can easily fix.
+It uses the Gov.uk menu as an example you can replicate on your government website or corporate website.

 You wouldn’t leave toys on the stairs for fear that someone will trip up.
 The same goes with leaving a trail of content on a menu landing page.
 By a menu landing page, I mean a page that displays when you click on a 2nd or 3rd tier menu of a fairly large website.
 Allow me to explain this analogy further.

-Some content management systems (CMS) are configured to assign a web page to each menu item (aka a menu landing page).
+Some content management systems (CMS) are configured to assign a web page to each menu item (a.k.a a menu landing page).
 If your CMS does this, don't be tempted to fill that page with content.
-Some writers see the big empty page and fill it with one or more paragraphs of chit-chatty content, without realising how this impairs the navigation experience.
+Some writers see the big empty page and fill it with a few paragraphs of chit-chatty content, without realising how this impairs the navigation experience.

 It directly causes one of the most common issues I encounter when testing the usability of menus with 3-4 levels.
 Menu landing pages with too much filler content act like kids' toys left on a staircase: they can trip up users and take them wildly off-track.
 I’ve seen this problem time and time again, and it's easy to avoid and fix.